Brown on Resolution: Historical background

 As so often with Forester's novels, the action takes place against a background of carefully researched historical fact.
 During the early part of World War I, Germany had a small squadron of modern vessels in the Far East.
 When war was declared, the larger vessels of the squadron set out to return to Europe.
 The light cruisers Nürnberg, Leipzig and Dresden, on detached duty, rejoined after brief periods of raiding, while SMS Emden was detached to serve as a commerce raider.
 The fictional Ziethen is supposed to be on a similar mission.

 Most of the German squadron was eventually destroyed at the Battle of the Falkland Islands, but the British eventually found Dresden anchored and essentially non-operational at an isolated Pacific island.
 The British then fired on the anchored ship, and unable to effectively fight back, her crew scuttled her.

+The German cruiser Ziethen described in the novel does not match any real German warship.
+She seems to more resemble the Austrian cruiser Kaiserin Elizabeth, which was deployed extensively in the Pacific in the years leading up to WWI.
+She is a quite good match for the German cruiser "Kaiserin Augusta" which had extensive service in the far east and pacific stations.

 Parallels in Forester's work

 This novel has some parallels to Forester's Death to the French.
 In both novels the hero is an enlisted man, cut off from friendly forces and acting alone.
 In both, the protagonist's dogged and surprisingly effective actions stem from instinctive shrewdness rather than conscious planning.